-The information content of the dMR signal depends on the degree of coarse-graining \citep{NOVIKOV2019,NOVIKOV2021} over the diffusion length controlled by the diffusion time $t$.
-For long $t$, each {\it compartment} (a non-exchanging water population, e.g., intra-axonal space, extra-cellular space, etc) can be considered as fully coarse-grained, such that diffusion within it becomes Gaussian \cite{NOVIKOV2014,KISELEV2017,NOVIKOV2019}.
-This is typically the case in brain dMR, with $t\gtrsim 50\,\unit{ms}$ in human scans.
-The signal $S=\exp(-\tr \B\Dc)$ (normalized to 1 in the absence of diffusion weighting) from any such ``Gaussian compartment" defined by its diffusion tensor $\Dc$, becomes fully encoded by a $3\times 3$ symmetric $\B$-tensor \citep{CORY1990,MITRA1995,MORI1995,SHEMESH2015,WESTIN2016,TOPGAARD2017}.
-The signal $\la S \ra$ from a distribution of Gaussian compartments within a voxel is then represented by the cumulant expansion \citep{VANKAMPEN1981,KISELEV2010,WESTIN2016}
+The information content of dMRI signal depends on the degree of coarse-graining \citep{NOVIKOV2019,NOVIKOV2021} over the diffusion length controlled by the diffusion time $t$.
+For long $t$, each {\it compartment} (a well-defined water population, e.g., intra-axonal, extra-cellular, perivascular, etc) can be considered as fully coarse-grained, such that diffusion within it becomes Gaussian \cite{NOVIKOV2014,KISELEV2017,NOVIKOV2019}.
+This is typically the case in brain dMRI, with $t\gtrsim 50\,\unit{ms}$ in human scans.
+The signal $\Sig=\exp(-\tr \B\Dc)$ (normalized to 1 in the absence of diffusion weighting) from any such ``Gaussian compartment'' defined by its diffusion tensor $\Dc$, becomes fully encoded by a $3\times 3$ symmetric $\B$-tensor \citep{CORY1990,MITRA1995,MORI1995,SHEMESH2015,WESTIN2016,TOPGAARD2017}.
+The signal $\la \Sig \ra$ from a distribution of Gaussian compartments within a voxel is then represented by the cumulant expansion \citep{VANKAMPEN1981,KISELEV2010,WESTIN2016}